 Once the decision has been made, the dean will file a Notice of Departure noting the type of leave and the length of time the student anticipates being away with the understanding that the timetable could change.
 Please note that it is our practice to alert parent(s) and guardian(s) when a student’s status changes from “enrolled” to “on leave.”

 If the leave begins mid-semester, the dean alerts the registrar and the student’s instructors.
 The transcript records all courses as “withdrawn.”
 The College may be able to refund some tuition and fees up through the end of the eighth week.
 Students normally leave campus within a few days after deciding to take a mid-semester leave.
 They are responsible for removing all personal items from their dorm room and returning their room key to Facilities Services in the Ward building when they leave campus (or to Campus Safety, if after 5pm or on the weekend).
 If extenuating circumstances prevent a student from vacating a room when departing campus, specific arrangements about the timeline and process for removing belongings should be made before the student leaves campus.

 While away, students are encouraged to maintain ties to the College community by keeping in contact with their friends, faculty and deans.
-Students may undertake short visits to campus as long as they notify their dean in advance.
-Any student on a leave of absence who visits campus is considered a “guest” of their hosts and is not eligible for College services that are designed for enrolled students.
+However, students on leaves of absence are not eligible for College services that are designed for enrolled students.
 Because of COVID-19 restrictions, students on leave may not visit campus during the 2020-21 academic year.